bobbyiliev/101-linux-commands-ebook/ebook/en/content/005-the-tail-command.md

 # The `tail` command

-The `tail` command prints the last 10 lines by default of a file.
+The `tail` command prints the last 10 lines of a file by default.

 Example:

 ```